TRADE LICENCE UNIT

 Export of Horses:

-1. Import permit stamped by the Ministry of Agriculture Land and Fisheries (MALF) or authorized agency of the country to which the animals are to be exported
+1. Import permit stamped by the Ministry of Agriculture and Fisheries (MAF) or authorized agency of the country to which the animals are to be exported

-2. Veterinary health certificate from MALF – Animal Production and Health Division
+2. Veterinary health certificate from MAF – Animal Production and Health Division

 3. Trinidad and Tobago Racing Authority (TTRA) Certificate of Exportation